rootdown001/notes/react.md

 1. Calls that function everytime a value from the array changes
 2. If you only want it to run on MOUNT, use empty array [] as dependency array

+- To run everytime there is a change to any state, leave off array

 3. Use useEffect any time want to change dom, like document title
 4. Use return () for cleanup (ex removing event listener) - it runs cleanup THEN the above part of function
 5. When component is un-mounted, all cleanup is run